State-by-state updates on demonstrations planned

 Lansing

-Lansing Mayor Andy Schor requested Gov. Gretchen Whitmer activate the National Guard on Sunday and Jan.
-20.

-Whitmer is monitoring the situation closely and « will ensure that the necessary security measures are in place, » spokesperson Tiffany Brown said.
+Several dozen protesters gathered at the Michigan Capitol by 12:45 p.m. local time.
+Some were armed with long guns, which can be openly carried on the Capitol grounds.

+Some protesters wore attire that referenced their affiliation with the boogaloo movement.
+The Boogaloo « Bois » are a far-right extremist group aiming to overthrow the government that gained strength during coronavirus lockdown protests last year.

-Capitol facilities staff will install a 6-foot fence around the building in anticipation of an armed demonstration.
+Capitol facilities staff installed a 6-foot fence around the building in anticipation of an armed demonstration.

-The fence was to be erected Friday and taken down « at the advice of state police, » Truscott said.
+Lansing closed a number of streets surrounding the Capitol until further notice.

 Last week Michigan State Capitol Commissioners voted unanimously to ban the open carry of guns inside public spaces in the Capitol building.

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday